Completely removing Wispr Flow from your device

 Tap Delete App, then confirm.

-Scroll to check that Wispr Flow no longer appears in the list of apps.
+Confirm removal from storage.
+Go to iOS Settings → General → iPhone Storage (or iPad Storage) and check that Wispr Flow no longer appears in the list of apps.

 After completing all steps, reinstalling Wispr Flow from the App Store will start with a fresh app state.